NEET SS 2021 registration window reopens at 3 PM; check details here

 Interested and eligible candidates will be able to register for the test on the official website nbe.edu.in from 3.00 PM onwards.

-The National Board of Examinations in Medical Sciences (NBEMS) will soon reopen the regitration window for the National Eligibility cum Entrance Test-Super Specialty (NEET-SS) 2021.
+The National Board of Examinations in Medical Sciences (NBEMS) will soon reopen the registration window for the National Eligibility cum Entrance Test-Super Specialty (NEET-SS) 2021.
 Interested and eligible candidates will be able to register for the test on the official website nbe.edu.in from 3.00 PM, today November 1.

 Earlier, the application deadline was October 12, however, after a decision taken by the Government of India in consultation with the National Medical Commission (NMC) and the National Board of Examinations in Medical Sciences (NBEMS) to the effect that the revised scheme for NEET-SS shall be given effect to only from the academic year 2022-2023, the registration process was rescheduled.